 If you’ve signed up to start using GoCardless, the next step is to get your customers to do the same.
-Getting them to create a Direct Debit request (DDR) with GoCardless is easy, but some might need a little more encouragement.
+Getting them to create an ACH debit authorization with GoCardless is easy, but some might need a little more encouragement.
 Here are a few tips that work well for other businesses that use us.

 Make GoCardless the default payment choice for any new customer.
 It’s much easier to instruct someone at the start than to ask them to change behaviour later.

 "When we engage with new clients, part of the set-up process is to complete a GoCardless mandate.
 We will only complete work for clients if an active GoCardless mandate is in place." - Paul Bulpitt, Co-founder at The Wow Company

 Just like you, your customers are busy.
 So find the appropriate time to talk to them about changing to ACH debit with GoCardless.
 If you have a subscription business, this could be when your customer is due to renew, or when you’re refreshing contract terms.